Loxahatchee Wildlife Refuge

 If there is a strong current in the channel, look for protected areas that offer refuge from the channel current.
 Culverts and spillways with water flowing through or over them into the main channel are the right places to fish.
 The Loxahatchee Slough Canal contains more largemouth bass than most other canals in southeast Florida.

 Take Interstate 95’s exit 50 in travel 7 miles west on U.S. Highway 98 (Southern Boulevard).
 Turn south onto U.S. Highway 441 and drive 13 miles.
-The entrance is on the west side of the road, the map below.
+The entrance is on the west side of the road; the map is below.